I. Dissociative Disorders

 Switching & amnesia

-In dissociative identity disorder the amnesia criteria means that one of two things happen on a daily basis.
+In dissociative identity disorder the amnesia can refer to different types of amnesia.
+One important type means that one of two things happen often.
 The ANP (who are often the host during times when the individual is not in danger) switches with another ANP, that they lack the ability to share memory with.

 An EP (alter that holds trauma memories) switches with the ANP (alter that does not hold trauma memories) that is usually in executive control of the individual who the EP does not share memory with.